 - Web development

 - Computer systems analysis

 So, what do you think?
 Would you rather work in IT or computer science?
 Whatever you decide, we have the degrees to help you get there.
-If you’re leaning toward IT, check out our master of science in information technology degree.
-If you’d rather go the computer science route, explore our master of science in computer science degree.
+If you’re feeling unsure about your next move, you can check out our free guide 10 Tips for making your move into tech.
+Otherwise, you can connect with us here to learn more information.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.